Prologue

 Less than a week ago, I packed two suitcases and moved to Charlotte for this assignment without ever having set foot in this city before.
 The whole reason was to meet new people and enjoy new places.

-Plus, if the two couples in this group get cozy, I’d get to spend more time with Luke.
+Plus, if the two couples in this group want to get cozy with each other, I’ll get to spend more time with Luke.

 Score.